 Walking from the car park with your canine companion gently pulling on the lead.
 They know your destination; they can smell it in the air.
 The salty perfume of the sea, perhaps some chips frying in a nearby cafe, the scent of other dogs: you’ve brought them to the beach!
+You've arrived at one of the best dog-friendly beaches in Somerset.

 Somerset may not have the prestige of other nearby counties when it comes to beaches, but it certainly holds its own, and with 53 miles of coastline across the northern shore, the dog-friendly beaches that we’ve compiled for you here will be hard to beat, whether you’re a lover of sand or shingle.
+If you love this article, also visit our dog-friendly guide to Somerset and Somerset's best dog-friendly pubs.

 With soaring cliffs and some of the longest stretches of sand in Europe, you’ll be wanting somewhere to stay after you’ve tuckered out your four-legged friend.
 We can help with that too – just click below.

-Care should always be taken if entering the water and swimming is not recommended at Somerset beaches due to the currents from the Bristol Channel.
+Care should always be taken if entering the water and swimming is not recommended at Somerset beaches due to the strong currents from the Bristol Channel.

 Blue Anchor Bay